kcarnold/cs344/content/units/13misc/homework.md

   - You will need a validation `txt` file also, but it need not be large.
 You may even be able to leave it empty, I haven't tested.
   - Unless line breaks are significant, use `--keep_linebreaks=false`.
   - If you get complains about the version of `transformers`, grab the script from an older release tag, e.g., [4.27.0](https://github.com/huggingface/transformers/tree/v4.27.0/examples/pytorch/language-modeling)
+  - You can run a script from a notebook using `!python script.py --args --go --here`

 ### Part 2: Generation